Read time 9 minutes

 Analyzing the Storage Space

-To manage your Gmail account storage, it’s necessary to analyze the storage space distribution, as the storage is distributed among Gmail, Google Photos, and Google Drive.
+To manage your Gmail account storage, it’s necessary to first understand how the storage space distribution looks currently since it is distributed among Gmail, Google Photos, and Google Drive.
 To perform a detailed analysis of your Gmail storage, please follow these steps:

 Download Kernel Gmail Backup tool to backup Gmail account emails to Outlook PST and other file formats to resolve your “Gmail is out of space issue” easily.